• Double-bridge static cone penetrometer

 1. Single Bridge 2.
 Double Bridge

-This instrument can edit single-bridge, double-bridge, and cross-plate data—just like in the actual test.
-After entering all the data, simply press the "Record" key, continue inputting more data, and then press "Record" again.
-To save at your desired depth, press the "C" key, followed by the "Y" key.
+This instrument can edit single-bridge, double-bridge, and cross-plate data.
+The procedure is the same as during the actual test: After entering all the data, press the “Record” key; then continue entering data and press the “Record” key again.
+To save the data at the desired depth, press the “C” key and then the “Y” key.

-Select "Data Deletion" from the main menu, press "3," and the screen will display:
+On the main menu, select “Data Deletion,” press “3,” and the screen will display:

 A. Delete all measurement data